vbepipe/Benchmarking-AI/nanoGPT/Presentation/Presentation-Custom18-VictoryGLU.md

 # Custom18 VictoryGLU: A New Benchmark in Activation Performance
-We evaluated five activation functions across multiple model depths (4, 6, 8, and 12 layers) on language modeling tasks using the Shakespeare dataset, measuring training and validation loss under early stopping. **Custom18 VictoryGLU** (implemented as `CustomActivationByVinayak` in the source code) is the superior choice, securing the best validation loss in **3 of 4** model configurations and **consistently outperforming SwiGLU in all 4 tested depths** (shallow, medium, and deep architectures).
+We evaluated five activation functions across multiple model depths (4, 6, 8, and 12 layers) on language modeling tasks using **nanoGPT Project** (Shakespeare dataset), measuring training and validation loss under early stopping. **Custom18 VictoryGLU** (implemented as `CustomActivationByVinayak` in the source code) is the superior choice, securing the best validation loss in **3 of 4** model configurations and **consistently outperforming both leaders GELU & SwiGLU in all 4 tested depths** (shallow, medium, and deep architectures).

 ***